 HB 1139 – Relating to Regional Rural Development Grants

-On Monday, February 10, HB 1139 by Representative Chuck Clemons (R-Jonesville) was heard by the House Transportation & Tourism Appropriations Subcommittee and was reported favorable with 11 yeas and 0 nays.
-AIF stood in support of this legislation.
+On Thursday, February 20, HB 1139 by Representative Chuck Clemons (R-Jonesville) was heard by the House Commerce Committee and was reported favorable with 23 yeas and 0 nays.
+AIF’s Senior Vice President of State and Federal Affairs, Brewster Bevis, stood in support of this legislation.

 AIF supports efforts to increase economic development in Florida’s rural areas by increasing job growth.

 HB 1095 – Relating to Underground Facility Damage Prevention and Safety